vedph/cadmus-codicology-shell/README.md

 - a pages library `cadmus-part-codicology-pg` imports all these libraries and provides routing: `ng g library @myrmidon/cadmus-part-codicology-pg --prefix cadmus`.

 ## History

+- 2022-08-03: minor fixes and version bump for all the libraries.

 ### 2.0.1